 East Terrace Garden Windsor Castle Tickets

-Tickets to the East Terrace Garden at Windsor Castle are included in a general admission ticket on weekends in August & September.
-The Castle is currently operating at reduced capacity to allow for social distancing.
-This means its recommended to book tickets in advance.
+Tickets to the East Terrace Garden at Windsor Castle are included in a general admission ticket on weekends in July, August & September 2021.
+Its recommended to book tickets in advance.